DeepSeek R1 0528 vs DeepSeek V3

 Deep dive

-On shared benchmark coverage, Aider Polyglot has DeepSeek R1 0528 at 71.4 and DeepSeek V3 at 48.4, with DeepSeek R1 0528 ahead by 23.0 points.
-The largest visible gap is 23.0 points on Aider Polyglot, which matters most when that benchmark mirrors your workload.
+On shared benchmark coverage, MMLU PRO has DeepSeek R1 0528 at 85 and DeepSeek V3 at 75.9, with DeepSeek R1 0528 ahead by 9.1 points; LiveCodeBench has DeepSeek R1 0528 at 73.3 and DeepSeek V3 at 49.6, with DeepSeek R1 0528 ahead by 23.7 points; Aider Polyglot has DeepSeek R1 0528 at 71.4 and DeepSeek V3 at 48.4, with DeepSeek R1 0528 ahead by 23.0 points.
+The largest visible gap is 23.7 points on LiveCodeBench, which matters most when that benchmark mirrors your workload.
 Treat isolated benchmark wins as directional, because provider routing, prompt style, and tool access can move real application results.

 The capability footprint differs most on reasoning mode: DeepSeek R1 0528, function calling: DeepSeek V3, tool use: DeepSeek V3, and code execution: DeepSeek R1 0528.
 Both models share structured outputs, so the practical split is not just feature count.
 Use those differences to decide whether the page is about raw model quality, agentic coding support, multimodal ingestion, or predictable structured API behavior.

 Choose DeepSeek R1 0528 when coding workflow support and larger context windows are central to the workload.
-Choose DeepSeek V3 when provider fit and broader provider choice are more important.
+Choose DeepSeek V3 when provider fit, lower input-token cost, and broader provider choice are more important.
 For production, rerun your own prompts through the exact provider, region, and tool stack you plan to ship.

 FAQ